weboxstudio/artoo-campus/README.md

 # ArToo Campus
-MEAN exercises, examples and project for ArToo Campus.
+MEAN exercises, examples and project for ArToo Campus 2.0.

 ## Start
 Fork this repo.